BareBones-RPG/BareBones-RPG.github.io/README.md

 ### Enemy's Turn

 Enemies can move and attack or take cover.
-When attacking, the player must make a Mobility Save roll.
+When attacking, the player must make a **Mobility Save** roll.
-- If the PC fails, then the attack occurs and players will roll damage reduction if wearing armor.
+- If the PC fails, then the attack occurs and players will **roll damage reduction** if wearing armor.
-- **On a roll of 1** with their Mobility Save, the enemy crits their attack against the Player Character and they will roll damage reduction if wearing armor.
+- **On a roll of 1** with their Mobility Save, the enemy crits their attack against the Player Character and they will **roll damage reduction** if wearing armor.
 This will reduce the **armor quality**.

 ### Roll a Mobility Save to Dodge an Attack

 Players and NPCs about to be attacked will roll Mobility save against an upcoming attack.

 - If the defender rolls a 6, they can avoid the attack and make a free atack.
 This is not a critical attack.
-  >  This will count as a regular attack.
+  > **Designers' Note:**  This will count as a regular attack.
 Criticals only happens when the players does an attack roll.
 - On a 5, the defender successfully avoids the attack.
 - On 4- roll the player will be hit and will need to roll for damage reduction depending on what armor they are wearing.
 - If the defender rolls a 1, the attacker does a critical hit.
 A critical hit deals double the damage depending on what they are wearing.
 This will decrease the armor’s quality until is broken.